 Week Nine: August 20–28, 2022

 There is no one story, no single author of our identity or single tradition that defines us.
 A great blending of cultures and peoples has made and shaped America, like a tapestry with its many hues, textures and layers woven together.
-In this week, we welcome a diverse line-up of multi-disciplinary folk artists, including The Avett Brothers for morning and evening Amphitheater programs, and Smithsonian Folklife to help guide our work in the Interfaith Lecture Series.
+In this week, we welcome a diverse line-up of multi-disciplinary folk artists, including The Avett Brothers for morning and evening Amphitheater programs.
 Together, we’ll trace the threads of the American tapestry in search of the origins, evolution and impact of our country’s music and culture.